SukanyaBasu79/Getting-and-cleaning-data/README.md

 # Getting-and-cleaning-data: Final Course Project
-## This repo explains how all of the scripts in the R code work and how they are connected.
+## This repo explains how all of the scripts in my R code work and how they are connected.

 ## My R code does the following in chronological order: